spryker/spryker-docs/docs/marketplace/dev/setup/system-requirements.md

 ---
 title: System requirements
-Descriptions: System requirements for the Spryker Merchant Portal
+Descriptions: System requirements for the Spryker Marketplace with Merchant Portal
 template: howto-guide-template
 ---